m-aryanpour/jupyter-notebooks-per-opencv-documentation/README.md

 # python-codes-per-opencv-documentation
-a collection of worked jupyter notebooks following the documentation of OpenCV
+a collection of worked python scripts following the documentation of OpenCV

 #---- required files
 Before running the scripts, you must prepare some image/video files, posted below.